healthy people ages 2 through 49 years can choose to get the

 get the vaccine because of

-side effects in some people, but they are usually
+side effects, such as soreness or fever, but they are usually